 - What’s more important?
 Trust or Control?

-- How to control if people are really doing the work?
+- How can you control whether or not people are really doing their work?

 - Yes, sometimes someone will break the trust and fail.